ParallelMaths/parallel/pages/10-34-revolutionary-riddles.md

 ---

 The five knaves all say that a different number ate the tarts, which means that only one of them can be telling the truth.

+Only honest knaves who have not eaten any tarts will tell the Queen the truth, so that means that only one knave out of the five did not eat the tarts.

-K4 is the only honest knave, and K1, K2, K3 and K5 at the tarts.
+K4 is the only honest knave who didn't eat the tarts, so that means K1, K2, K3 and K5 at the tarts.
 :::